 Scroll To See More Images

-Why walk to the gym when you can pull off a workout in the living room and catch up on your favorite shows at the same time?
-It’s truly the best (and most fun) way to multitask in my humble opinion.
-Though the weather is warming up and a lot of people are taking their daily exercise to the streets, there are just as many of us who would rather stay indoors and near the closest piece of furniture to collapse on.
+The gym doesn’t exactly scream “social distancing.”
+A workout in the living room while catching up on your favorite show is probably safer.
+Plus, I think it’s truly the best (and most fun) way to resist becoming a couch potato.
+Though the weather is warming up and a lot of people would rather take their workout to the streets, current circumstances are motivating us to break a sweat at home and near the closest piece of furniture to collapse on.

 Thankfully, virtually all of the free-form exercises we do in the gym can also be done in front of the couch.
 Sure, a huge barbell or rowing machine probably wouldn’t save space, but nothing is stopping you from a good old fashioned set of pushups or squats while you cry through an episode of Queer Eye or run Beyoncé’s Homecoming documentary on a loop.
 Ahead, Phil Timmons, Blink Fitness Personal Trainer, shares a quick-and-dirty living room workout that can be done at different levels.